WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 #### What did you achieve?

 * Niche skills in ggplot.
-Took a LONG time but was actually very satisying
+Took a LONG time but was actually very satisfying
 * Data protection (and the rest) ethics submission initiated
+* Submitted p1 of ethics
 * Ran an event at GOSH
+* Submitted supplement on AI
 * Learning around getting your fingers burnt
 * Achieving a restful state